abbreviatedman/spellbound/data/quotes.md

 279
 00:13:20,731 --> 00:13:22,966
-Um, my... my friend Fen,
+Um, my… my friend Fen,
 she told me about you,

 280